ffedox/eptic-pipeline-2025/README.md

 pip install git+https://github.com/m-bain/whisperx.git
 ```

+When reusing this repository activate the conda environment again with conda activate pipeline-eptic2.

 Additionally, you may want to [install ffmpeg](https://ffmpeg.org/download.html) for manipulating video files and extracting audio tracks.

 # EPTIC Workflow